-A former wife named as primary beneficiary on her former husband’s life insurance policy asserts a claim for benefits under the policy.
-Following their divorce, the insured former husband never changed his beneficiary designation.
+A former wife named as primary beneficiary on her former husband’s life insurance policy claims benefits under the policy.
+Following their divorce, he never changed his beneficiary designation.

-The payor of life insurance proceeds may rely on section 732.703, Florida Statutes, amended in 2012, review the deceased insured’s marital status on the death certificate—and his relationship to the claimant, make payment decisions under different scenarios, and avoid the delay and expense of an interpleader action.
+Relying on Section 732.703, Florida Statutes, the life insurance company may review the insured’s marital status on the death certificate and pay out the proceeds.
+The company may make these payment decisions and avoid the delay and expense of an interpleader action.

-If the governing instrument names a beneficiary, but does not specify the relationship between the decedent and named beneficiary, or if it explicitly provides the beneficiary is not the decedent’s spouse, the payor/insurer will not be liable for paying on account of, or transferring an interest in, the asset to the named beneficiary.
+Now suppose the governing instrument names a beneficiary, but doesn’t specify the relationship between the decedent and named beneficiary.
+Or, the instrument explicitly provides the beneficiary is not the decedent’s spouse.
+The payor/insurer won’t be liable for paying on account of, or transferring an interest in, the asset to the named beneficiary.

-If the death certificate is silent about the decedent’s marital status at the time of death, the payor is not liable for paying on account of, or for transferring an interest in, that portion of the asset to the primary beneficiary upon delivery to the payor of an affidavit validly executed by the primary beneficiary in substantially the form set forth in the statute, section 732.703(5)(b).
+What if the death certificate is silent about the decedent’s marital status at the time of death?
+The payor is not liable for paying on account of, or for transferring an interest in, that portion of the asset to the primary beneficiary.
+The primary beneficiary must deliver to the payor an affidavit in substantially in the form set forth in Section 732.703(5)(b), Florida Statutes.

 The Law Before Section 732.703

 Florida law voided a provision of a will that affected a decedent’s spouse upon the dissolution or annulment of the marriage.
 If the person died without changing the will following divorce or annulment, the will was executed as though the former spouse predeceased the decedent.